What is a Child Sleep Consultant?

-Newborn through 3 months: I will work with you to create a healthy sleep foundation and set the stage for independent sleep.
+Newborn through 3 months: I will work with you to create a healthy sleep foundation that sets the stage for independent sleep.
 I do not recommend formal sleep training at this age, but there are several things we can do to set you up for future success.

 4 months through 5 months of age: I will work with you to start developing independent sleep habits and the basis of a sleep-friendly schedule.
-Babies at this age are still developing adult-like sleep cycles and while many will quickly learn to sleep independently, others are not yet ready for sleep training and would benefit from waiting until closer to 6 months of age.
-A good nap schedule will likely take several weeks to fall into place.
+Please know that naps of varying lengths are developmentally normal at this age and a consistent schedule of lengthy naps may not fall in place until about 6 months of age.

 Six months through 5 years of age: We will work together to solve all of your child’s sleep struggles!